tymyrddin/purple/source/docs/audits/supportive/arrows-shields.md

 ## Social engineering & supply chain

 These attacks target people and trust relationships rather than technical vulnerabilities.
-They are often the most effective because they exploit human psychology and organisational dependencies.
+They are among the most effective because they exploit human psychology and organisational dependencies.

 | Threat                          | CWE/CAPEC/ATT&CK              | ISO 27001 Conceptual Control                   | NIS2 Conceptual Obligation                         |